Cathedral (band): Musical style

 Cathedral's releases have been marked by sharp shifts in style.
+Dan Epstein of Guitar World has been quoted as saying, "The fantastically heavy Cathedral remain one of the most respected and influential purveyors of doom/stoner metal."
 While Forest of Equilibrium was firmly entrenched in a slow, heavy doom sound, elements of 1970s metal and groovier riffs entered its sound beginning with the Soul Sacrifice EP.
 By the time that The Ethereal Mirror was released, the band had incorporated references to 1970s music, such as the disco influences heard on "Midnight Mountain".

 As Dorrian explains, the band's original sound was a product of the immediate musical environment combined with the band members' influences:

 When we first started, the music of Cathedral was a lot more extreme than it is now, a lot more morose and depressing, because that's how we felt at the time.
 We'd all come out of the death metal scene, or the grindcore scene or whatever, and I was just as much into the slower stuff as I was into the faster stuff.
 I just wanted to do something a bit different, so we took all our influences like Vitus and Pentagram and the Obsessed and stuff and decided to take that kind of music one step further, bring it into the 90's, make it more extreme, more heavy and downtuned than any of those bands had done before.
 That was our first and foremost ambition, and I think we probably achieved that when we did our first album.

 Beginning with the Soul Sacrifice EP, the band began to incorporate a diverse array of 1970s influences into its sound.
 With 2001's Endtyme, Cathedral re-introduced the slower, doomy elements that had not been as prevalent on its previous four albums.
+The band also began to incorporate elements of progressive rock and stoner rock during this time.